 What is Revenue-based Financing?

-Revenue-based financing, also known as royalty-based financing, is a type of capital-raising method in which investors agree to provide the required capital to a company in exchange for a certain percentage of the company’s ongoing total gross revenues.
-Revenue-based financing is an alternative investment model to more conventional equity-based investments such as venture capital and angel investing, as well as debt financing.
+Revenue-based financing, also known as royalty-based financing, is a type of capital-raising method in which investors agree to provide capital to a company in exchange for a certain percentage of the company’s ongoing total gross revenues.
+It is an alternative investment model to more conventional equity-based investments, such as venture capital and angel investing, as well as debt financing.

-Generally, revenue-based financing is an attractive method of raising capital for companies.
-A company may successfully raise the required capital by using the investment model without sacrificing a part of its equity or pledging a part of its assets as collateral.
+Revenue-based financing is an attractive method of raising capital for companies.
+A company may successfully raise the required capital without sacrificing part of its equity or pledging a part of its assets as collateral.
 Furthermore, relative to debt and equity financing, revenue-based financing is a much easier process that requires less documentation.

 Revenue-based Financing vs. Debt and Equity-based Financing